-Unlike the vast majority of brands within the cosmetics industry, the Body Shop has continually promoted their products as cruelty-free towards animals.
+Unlike the vast majority of brands within the cosmetics industry, the Body Shop has continually promoted its products as cruelty-free towards animals.
 Long before animal welfare was a growing concern among consumers, the Body Shop partnered with Greenpeace in 1986 and launched their “Save the Whales” campaign.
-In 1996, the Body Shop adopted the “Against Animal Testing” slogan and had certified all of their products free from animal testing.
+In 1996, the Body Shop adopted the “Against Animal Testing” slogan and certified all of its products free from animal testing.
 In recent years, they have branched out their corporate responsibility by introducing green initiatives such as reducing their CO2 emissions, creating environmentally friendly packaging, and formulating a new range of products focused on minimising the impact on aquatic environments.

 While other brands may be at a disadvantage, having not jumped on the green band-wagon that the Body Shop has been seemingly captaining for the last 30 years, they can at least follow their lead on how to add value to their brands through new initiatives aimed at the environmentally savvy consumer.
 In particular, they must provide transparency to the consumers on how their products are manufactured and how the ingredients are sourced.
 Modern-day social media is fond of targeting brands or products that use environmentally harmful ingredients or environmentally harmful practices.